 Jameel Arts Centre, Dubai

 November 11, 2018 marked the opening of Jameel Arts Centre, one of the first contemporary arts institutions in Dubai.
 Located at Jaddaf Waterfront, the Centre’s multiple gallery spaces are home to curated commissions, projects, and solo and group exhibitions, drawn both from the Art Jameel Collection and through regional and international collaborations.
-The Jameel is temporarily closed in support of the government’s efforts to contain the spread of COVID-19.
+The Jameel is open daily (except Tuesdays); entrance is free and all are welcome.
+Visitors are asked to book a two-hour slot in advance of their visit.
+In accordance with UAE regulations, visitors and staff are required to wear a face mask and have their temperatures checked before entering the Centre.

 Positioned as a new creative destination in the city, and a hub for educational initiatives and cultural events, Jameel Arts Centre includes an open-access research library dedicated to artists and cultural movements of the Arab world, plus project and commissions spaces, a roof-top terrace, writer’s studio, members’ lounge, restaurant and shop.
 The Jameel is complemented by Jaddaf Waterfront Sculpture Park, a collaboration with Dubai Holding.